Check Out Our Our New Seed Shop

 Chitting is the process of pre-sprouting before planting.
 Some authorities say it benefits maincrops but not earlies, some say it’s of no benefit and some it is of benefit to all types.
 My attitude is that nobody says it does any harm to chit potatoes.
 As the seed tubers are usually with me in January I may as well chit them.

-When you get your seed potatoes you put them in a cool but frost free place where they get some light but not direct sunlight.
+When you get your seed potatoes, put them in a cool but frost free place where they get some light but not direct sunlight.
 The potatoes will then grow short stubby shoots to get them off to a fast start when planted out.
 Some people suggest rubbing off all but three shoots to help get larger potatoes with the maincrops

 Planting Out & Cultivating